 I use a Tinytrak 4 for APRS.
 The Tinytrak 4 sports a digital carrier detect (abbreviated DCD) allowing to run the radio with squelch fully opened letting the Tynitrak 4 decide if the signal is a valid packet signal or not.
 DCD is very effective and helps drastically reduce collisions on the air.

 As a matter of fact I wanted to run the TYT TH-9000D with squelch fully open but it seeems that the engineers at TYT have a strange conception of what fully opened squelch means.
 The radio produces loud clicks every time a signal ends.
-Those loud clicks are actually just the symptom of a, IMHO, more serious design flow : setting the squelch to 0 does not actually open it.
+Those loud clicks are actually just the symptom of a, IMHO, more serious design flaw : setting the squelch to 0 does not actually open it.
 The clicks are then generated every time the CPU thinks it is ok to close the squelch.
 I do not care about the click actually, I just want to have a fully open squelch when setting it to zero !

 Here a video to illustrate this :

 I Googled for a schematic and found one for the 220MHz version.
 I had no other choice to assume that the squelch circuitry is the same between both version.
-To add insult to injury, my radios board is a newer revision of the one in the schematics.
+To add insult to injury, my radios board is a newer revision than the one in the schematics.

 Next step was to understand how the squelch actually works.
 Using my oscilloscope and the datasheets of the various ICs I found out the following :